Lesson 1 of 5

 Why "The Wheel"?

-Imagine you are bullish on SOFI, currently trading at $12.50.
-You sell a $12 put expiring in 30 days for $0.45.
-If SOFI stays above $12, you keep $45 in premium and sell another put.
-If SOFI drops below $12, you buy 100 shares at an effective cost basis of $11.55 ($12 minus the $0.45 premium).
-You then sell a $13 covered call on those shares to collect even more premium while waiting for the stock to recover.
+Here's a real example.
+SOFI is at $12.50.
+You sell a $12 put expiring in 30 days for $0.45 ($45 per contract).
+If SOFI stays above $12, you keep the $45 and sell another put next month.
+If SOFI drops to $11.50, you buy 100 shares at $12, but your real cost is $11.55 ($12 minus $0.45 premium).
+Then you sell a $13 covered call on those shares and start collecting premium again while waiting for SOFI to recover.

 Wheel Strategy Advantages

-• +Generates income in sideways and mildly bullish markets
+• +Generates income in sideways and mildly bullish markets -- where stocks spend most of their time

-• +Lowers cost basis every cycle
+• +Lowers your cost basis every single cycle

 Wheel Strategy Limitations

-• Does not protect against large drawdowns
+• Does NOT protect against massive drawdowns (a stock dropping 40% will hurt)

 Ideal Wheel Candidates